Birthday Lunch with Friends

 I love a place with character and this place had some.
 There were painted saws and old wooden yokes.
 There was a lot of knotty pine and tables with checkered cloths.
 And there were local characters, too.
 We saw men in uniform and overalls and trucker hats and they all seemed surprised to see some non-locals step in.

 Kara and Family

 The owner, Kara said when they opened 5 years ago, all they served was sno-balls... shaved ice.
 Things caught on and they have a full menu now.
 But restaurants have been in her family for a while.
 I loved the old photo above the coffee bar.
 It showed Kara's grandparents and their restaurant, years ago.

 Some of the Regulars!

 I figured if anyone was going to give us advice on what to order, it would be these two!
-Their sno-ball advice was firm.
+Their son-ball advice was firm.
 "Don't even look at the list.
-Strawberries & cream is the only way to go."
-When I asked what was best for lunch, Big Daddy said it wasn't on the menu, but I could order the plate they make special, just for him.
-I figured if the Big Daddy feast was good enough for him, it was good enough for the birthday girl.
+Strawberries & Cream is the only way to go."
+I asked what was best for lunch.
+Big Daddy said it wasn't on the menu, but I could order the plate they made special for him.
+I figured if the Big Daddy Feast was good enough for him, it might be good enough for the Birthday Girl.